alexturyev/ml_snippets_2022/readme.md

 - transformers 4.15.0
 - GPU not required.
 Most of my testing was done with CPU since all of my testing is inference

+## How to run
+Most of this code requires some data from files or from DB.
+Unfortunately I cannot provide these, because it contains real production data.
+The code is really simple, so you can go through it and modify it to suit your needs.
+If you have any questions - feel free to contact me by raising an issue.

 ## Examples

 - [distilbertSimple.py](https://github.com/alexturyev/ml_snippets_2022/distilbertSimple.py)